 Spoliation of Evidence in a Personal Injury Case

 Evidence is crucial to your personal injury case.
-When there isn’t enough evidence you will have a more difficult time proving that a wrong has been committed by the other side.
+When there isn’t enough evidence your lawyer will have a more difficult time proving that a wrong has been committed by the other side.
 Evidence not only proves that the other side acted negligently or even intentionally wrong, but it is also needed to prove the extent of the harm that you suffered as a result of the defendant’s conduct.
 Because evidence is so important to a case, it is crucial that the other side not be allowed to destroy evidence.

 The destruction of evidence is called evidence spoliation.
 Spoliation of evidence can refer to the destruction of evidence by erasing it, shredding it, throwing it away, or allowing it to be recorded over.
 For example, if you were injured in a slip and fall at a business and the fall was recorded on video and the store then allowed that video to be recorded over, that evidence would be destroyed and a spoliation of the evidence would have occurred.